AtulAmbatkar/SpringBoot_Trainnig/README.md

 ## Employee Management Application
 This application manages employees records using Spring Boot, Spring Data JPA, and RESTful APIs.

-##User credentials
-with user creadintial user register then login to access the api end point
+## User credential
+> Register: Create a new user account.
+> Login: Authenticate to access the API endpoints.

 ## Prerequisites
 Before running this application, ensure you have the following installed: